Nice to meet you.

 What I like about Allegro X PCB Designer:

-• While testing Allegro X PCB Designer, I was impressed by its ability to create compact and space-efficient designs for CPU motherboards and HDI PCBs.
+• While evaluating Allegro X PCB Designer, I was impressed by its ability to create compact and space-efficient designs for CPU motherboards and HDI PCBs.
 It showed real potential for handling modern, intricate layouts.

 What G2 users like about Allegro X PCB Designer:

-"This software is user-friendly and makes both pre-analysis and post-analysis easy to perform.
+"This user-friendly software makes both pre-analysis and post-analysis easy to perform.
 It includes integrated circuit (IC) input/output buffer information Specification (IBIS) models for signal integrity and power integrity analysis.
 The software offers various types of analysis, such as electrical analysis, thermal analysis, and eye diagram analysis.
 It also synchronizes easily with capture and provides floor-planning features.
 Additionally, auto-placement and auto-routing are available, making the design process more efficient."

 - Allegro X PCB Designer Review, Nikhil K.